11 Scenic Drives During Fall in Wisconsin

 Protected by the warming waters of Lake Michigan, the hardwoods of Kewaunee and Door Counties make for scenic fall drives.
 You can trace Hwy 42 north from Kewaunee to Gills Rock at the very tip of the Door County thumb (75 miles).
 On your return fall foliage road trip, follow Hwy 57 down the Lake Michigan side of the peninsula for the "other half" of the Door County experience.

-Along the way, enjoy terrific bluff-top views of the lake, a set of four popular state parks (Potawatomi, Peninsula, Newport and Whitefish Dunes), seven picturesque lighthouses in as many charming towns, apple orchards to pick-a-peck, and a 20-minute ferry ride to Washington Island.
-The Door County peninsula is one of Wisconsin’s premier fall vacation destinations, so quality accommodations, restaurants, shopping and attractions are always close at hand.
+Along the way, enjoy a set of four popular state parks: Potawatomi, Peninsula, Newport and Whitefish Dunes.
+Beyond those local favorites, you'll want to take in terrific bluff-top views of the lakes, seven picturesque lighthouses, apple orchards to pick-a-peck, and a 20-minute ferry ride to Washington Island.
+The Door County peninsula is one of Wisconsin's premier fall vacation destinations, so quality accommodations, restaurants, shopping and attractions are always close at hand.

 Fall colors frame the views along the Bayfield Peninsula tour.
 Start in Ashland at the Northern Great Lakes Visitors Center where a wonderful series of exhibits detail the area's regional history and culture.